siam132/No-Rona-Antivirus/README.md

 # No-Rona Antivirus
 Antivirus for Coronavirus!
 Helps users find resources for Coronavirus.

+## Building
+Clone the project repository to your local computer and run `npm install` to install the dependencies.
+Next, run `npm run start` to start the development server.
+After the development server has started, navigate to localhost:3000 in your browser to use the web app.

 ## Inspiration
 We wanted to develop an app that could help people during these tough times.
 With the help of public resources and API's, we were able to put together No-Rona Antivirus to help people find resources and get the help that they need.